AudreyBergamine/AudreyBergamine/README.md

 ## Olá!
-Eu sou a Audrey Bergamine!
+Eu sou a Audrey Bergamini!
 ## Nice to meet you!

 - 😄 Sou estudante de TI <br>